wiokru/libman/README.md

 ## Postman requests

-In this repo there is a json file with sample postman request to test app functionalities.
+In this repo there is a json file with sample postman requests to test app functionalities.
-There are 4 tests for each HTTP method - GET/POST/DELETE/PUT.
+There are test requests for each HTTP method - GET/POST/DELETE/PUT.
-However, in app there is a lot more of them - can be seen on UI.

 [POSTMAN REQUESTS](https://github.com/wiokru/libman/blob/master/postman/LibMan.postman_collection.json)